 If you have a stomach ulcer, you may be given:

-- medicines that reduce the stomach acid, such as proton pump inhibitors.
+- medicines that reduce the amount of acid your stomach produces, such as proton pump inhibitors.

 Some people have one of these treatments, while some have both.